CARTAvis/carta-backend/README.md

 ### Submodules

-The protocol buffer definitions for communication between the server and client, and for communication between the scripting interface and the server.
-The [µWebSockets](https://github.com/uNetworking/uWebSockets), which builds on [µSockets](https://github.com/uNetworking/uSockets), is used to communicate the frontend.
+The protocol buffer definitions for communication between the server and client, and for communication between the scripting interface and the server. [µWebSockets](https://github.com/uNetworking/uWebSockets), which builds on [µSockets](https://github.com/uNetworking/uSockets), is used to communicate with the frontend.
 In order to get the right version of µWebSockets and its dependency µSockets, together with the other two submodules, a git initialized command must be applied as follows:
 ```
 git submodule update --init --recursive
 ```